 - Make Ahead & Freezing Instructions: Prepare the bars 1-3 days in advance and store covered tightly in the refrigerator until ready to serve.
 Bars can be frozen for up to 3 months.
 Thaw overnight in the refrigerator before serving.

-- Double Batch: Recipe can easily be doubled to fit in a 9×13 pan, baking time will increase to 35 minutes.
+- Double Batch: Recipe can easily be doubled to fit in a 9×13-inch pan.
+Baking time will increase to 35 minutes.

 Keywords: peaches n cream bars, peach streusel bars